MagaluCloud/magalu/mgc/cli/docs/dbaas/instances/update/help.md

 - --cli.list-links enum[=table]     List all available links for this command (one of "json", "table" or "yaml")
 - -h, --help                            help for update
 - --instance-id uuid                Value referring to instance Id. (required)
-- --status enum                     Instance Status Update (one of "ACTIVE" or "STOPPED")
 - -v, --version                         version for update

 ## Flags: